-- Use chemical treatments such as hydrogen cyanamide to induce bud break to manage the variable and non-uniform budburst and to protract full bloom of pip, stone fruit and nut trees if dormancy is affected. - Start breeding program for heat tolerant, low chill and more adaptable varieties of various horticultural crops.
-Varieties with higher quality under enhanced carbon dioxide and elevated temperatures will need to be evaluated then considered in breeding programs. - Apply the latest research results and best management techniques to maintain product quality. - Use crop protection treatments including solar radiation shading and evaporative cooling through overhead irrigation to maintain fruit quality. - Use tools/models associated with managing climate variability to improve both quality and quantity of horticulture products. - Consider growing frost-sensitive fruit in regions previously considered unsuitable due to frost risk, e.g. expansion of areas for growth of tropical and sub-tropical crops such as citrus, avocados and bananas. - Plant varieties with chilling requirements below 1000 hours.
+- Use chemical treatments such as hydrogen cyanamide to induce bud break to manage the variable and non-uniform budburst and to protract full bloom of pip, stone fruit and nut trees if dormancy is affected. - Start breeding programs for heat tolerant, low chill, and more adaptable varieties of various horticultural crops.
+Varieties with higher quality under enhanced carbon dioxide and elevated temperatures will need to be evaluated then considered in breeding programs. - Apply the latest research results and best management techniques to maintain product quality. - Use crop protection treatments including solar radiation shading and evaporative cooling through overhead irrigation to maintain fruit quality. - Use tools/models associated with managing climate variability to improve both quality and quantity of horticulture products. - Plant varieties with chilling requirements below 1000 hours.